ebuonocore/functions_diagram/README.md

 - [x] Multi-select items to move or delete them
 - [x] Set the spacing of elements for automatic placement
 - [x] Allow the names of free nodes to be justified
+- [x] Enable zooming and shifting of the whole layout

 ## Roadmap
-- [ ] Enable zooming and shifting of the whole layout
+- [ ] Testing and fixing bugs

 ## License